-15 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
+&lt;sup>17 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
 The town has two years to get ready."

-16 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
-The town has two years to get ready."
+The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
+The town has two years of the local of the security lockdowns, heads of state - and a run on souvenirs.
+The town has two years of the local of th

-17 Prime Minister of Canada (June 19, 2008), "Prime minister announces Canada to host 2010 G8 Summit in Huntsville."
+Prime Minister of Canada (June 19, 2008), "Prime minister announces Canada to host 2010 G8 Summit in Huntsville."
 Available from: http://pm.gc.ca/eng/media.asp?category=1&id=2155 Accessed 13 August 2008.
+Globe and Mail (August 25, 2008), "Curios tales emerge about site of lakeside 2010 G8 summit."

 In his announcement, Prime Minister Stephen Harper described the region's "uniquely Canadian beauty," saying it would be an ideal place for the G8 leaders to meet.
 But Deerhurst Resort also possesses qualities similar to every summit location since the last hosted by Canada in 2002 in Kananaskis, Alberta, which set the standard for post-9/11 summits.
 Bound by water to the east and south, the 316-hectare resort is only accessible by two main roads, simplifying security.
 Its private airstrip and proximity to Muskoka Airport may also preclude restricting airspace around Toronto, 225 kilometers away.
-[9] (July 12, 2008, Globe and Mail)
+(July 12, 2008, Globe and Mail)